Back to top

 Key Stage 5:

 All students also participate in our enrichment programme.
 Students are offered work experience opportunities through a formal work experience week.
-Student's’ progression is further supported with super and extra-curricular activities that develop their character, broader skills, attitude and confidence such as PSHCE, the Extended Project Qualification, British Sign Language and The Gold Duke of Edinburgh Award.
+Students' progression is further supported with extra-curricular activities that develop their character, broader skills, attitude and confidence such as the Extended Project Qualification and the Gold Duke of Edinburgh Award.

 Click for more detail on sixth form courses